 I believe one of the privileges of this blog is that you’re allowed to post your own stuff.
 I’d like to think this one would have made it without it being mine but you can be the judge(s) of that.
 As such I present a Moscow in the 80s diorama by me.
 I’ll spare the details here but would like to hear back from anyone who has visited Moscow to let me know how accurate I’ve managed to be.

-Be sure to check out Ochre Jelly’s MOCPages entry, where you can see Prof. Hawking riding around the surface of Mars, Prof. Hawking orbiting the Earth, and (I wouldn’t expect anything less from OJ) a 3D stereogram of the world’s favorite wheeled physicist.
+Be sure to check out Iain’s Flickr album, where you can see Professor Hawking riding around the surface of Mars, orbiting the Earth, and (I wouldn’t expect anything less from Iain) a 3D stereogram of the world’s favorite wheeled physicist, all in LEGO form.

 Though nearly everybody has used the head from Frankenstein’s Monster as Trade Federation Viceroy Nute Gunray’s head, everyone seems to struggle with his headdress/hat.
 Moko also says he struggled, but I think Nute’s pointy hat thingie turned out rather well: